Shapur II's Arab campaign: Arab incursions

 During the childhood of Shapur II, Arab nomads made several incursions into the Sasanian homeland of Pars, where they raided Gor and its surroundings.
 Furthermore, they also made incursions into Meshan and Mazun.

 Shapur II's campaign

 At the age of 16, Shapur II led an expedition against the Arabs.
 According to al-Tabari, he hand-picked 1,000 cavalrymen for the campaign, a possible reference to the pushtigban unit.
 He primarily campaigned against the Iyad tribe in Asoristan and thereafter he crossed the Persian Gulf, reaching al-Khatt, a region between present-day Bahrain and Qatar.
 He then attacked the Banu Tamim in Hajar mountains.
-Shapur II reportedly killed a large number of the Arab population and destroyed their water supplies by stopping their wells with sand.